ickyicky/image-to-ansi/README.md

 *Credit where credit is due.*

+Original script was written by Torry Crass and is avalibe on his github (https://github.com/torrycrass/image-to-ansi).
+This fork provides image scaling to fit into terminal as well as script being ported to python3, rather than being python2 one.

 This python script is based off of original work by Micah Elliott (MicahElliott) located in Gist colortrans.py which was then used to create image-to-ansi.py by K Lange (klange) and subsequently improved on by Takumi Sueda (puhitaku).
 A big thanks to those foundations.
-After all of that it was forked, converted to python3 andsome minor features were added.

 ## Purpose